pinpoint-software/test-project/README.md

 My blog [FutureProof PHP](https://www.futureproofphp.com/) can also be considered further documentation of how I think about software development and in particular the libraries I've built and use in this application.

+### Other Significant Information

+We use [Phinx](https://phinx.org/) for database migrations.
+It is available via `vendor/bin/phinx` once you've done a `composer install`.
+Any database changes you make need to be committed to your repo as phinx migrations.

+Bonus points for unit tests, but at this stage of the game it's not a requirement especially for code that interacts with the database.